Aurenya-19/TechHive/replit.md

 1. Deploy on Replit directly using Replit's built-in deployment feature
 2. Switch to Google OAuth or GitHub OAuth for external domains

-Current auth uses: `openid-client` with Replit OIDC provider at `https://replit.com/oidc`
+Current auth uses: Google OAuth with dynamic callback URL detection for both local and production environments

 ## System Architecture